festuskiambi/currency-converter/README.md

 # currency-converter
-This is the currency converter client for ` ALC 7DaysofCodeChallenge project-Currency Converter`.
+This is the currency converter client for ` ALC 7DaysofCodeChallenge project`.

 The app uses [Currency Converter API](https://www.currencyconverterapi.com/) for fetching live conversion rates.